AustinCodingAcademy/311_wk6_day1_er/README.md

 ##### ER Diagram Diagnosis

 1. What is the relationship between the "actor" and "film_actor" tables?
+The relationship is a "one and only one" to "one or many"

 2. What does the blue diamond next to the "last_update" column on the "inventory" table represent?
+It stands for a simple attribute, which 'CAN BE NULL'

 3. How many foreign keys does the "payments" table have?
 How can you tell?
+It has 3, based on symbol red colored is foreign.

 ##### ER Diagram upload